aalmodovares/DeCaFlow/README.md

 There, you can find the whole training process and the results for two example graphs.
 - `napkin_example.ipynb`: Example with the Napkin graph with 2 confounders.
 - `sachs_example.ipynb`: Example with the Sachs graph with 2 confounders.
+- `ecoli_example.ipynb`: Example with the Ecoli graph with 46 variables and 3 confounders.

 You can also find how to plot a graph like those plotted in the paper, where identifiable and non- identifiable variables are highlighted in `draw_graphs.ipynb`.